 This past weekend I brought a book with me that I am re-reading for the second time – Jen Sincero’s You Are a Badass.
 This book discusses spirituality and connecting to the higher power that binds this universe, and the author shares her experiences in life as well as tips for practicing meditation, conquering our fears, and living an inspired life.

-As someone who experiences anxiety from time to time and errs on the side of risk-aversion, over-preparedness, and caution (my 50 year old aunt reminded me today that it was me who convinced her to turn around on a trail in Washington when we saw a momma and baby bear within 50 yards :P), You Are a Badass guided me to the perfect mantra to put my busy little brain at ease.
+As someone who experiences anxiety from time to time and errs on the side of risk-aversion, over-preparedness, and caution (my 50 year old aunt reminded me today that it was me who convinced her to turn around on a trail in Washington when we saw a momma and baby bear within 50 yards :P), You Are a Badass guided me to the perfect mantra to put my busy solo-solo-travelling brain at ease.

 The universe loves the crap out of me!

 After taking a lovely photo of my new French-Egyptian friend (who in fact wasn’t trying to rob me), we were chatting about our travels in the Balkans and he asked me how the border crossing between Greece and the Republic of Macedonia was – because with all of the political disputes it can be rather tricky and he had heard there can be serious problems and that (yada yada yada)… My brain began to spin and then I remembered my beautiful little mantra in my back-pocket.
 Not today, mister.
 The universe loves the crap out of me!
 I told him that my border crossing to Skopje was relatively simple (although slightly disorganized) and that I was confident my return stop through customs would be the same!

 Surely enough, I ended up making 2 friends on the bus – a man from Ukraine and a woman from the Republic of Georgia.
 The border crossing took half the time, and we didn’t have to kill 20 minutes in the duty-free store.
 How’s that for a Greece/Republic of Macedonia border crossing?!